Maternal and Fetal Infections Overview

 Infection is the invasion and growth of microorganisms in the body.
 The body may respond

-in different ways depending on the type of infection and the extent of the infection.
+in different ways depending on the type of infection and the extent of it.
+One or

 Infectious diseases can range from common illnesses, such as the cold, to deadly illnesses,